 Nothing says that you have arrived like driving a Rolls-Royce down your front porch.
 However if your interested to buy a new phantom this new year beware you may have to wait till 2010.
 Production is expected to increase by 10% say its PR executives.
-Rolls-Royce, already having dedicated millions of dollars to enhancing its production facilities, is looking to add more hands in a bid to keep up with the ever-growing demand for its cars.
+Rolls-Royce, already having dedicated millions of dollars to enhance its production facilities, is looking to add more hands in a bid to keep up with the ever-growing demand for its cars.
 Production in 2007 was up 25% over 2006 to 1,000 units.
 This year 100 new cars are rolling off the Goodwood production line straight to China.
-Emerging markets has its own share of fortune makers.
+Emerging markets have their own share of fortune makers.

 Seems as soon as consumers are finding wealth they go & purchase the new Rolls.
 The car maker had built its reputation as the car fit for kings.
 Now trends have changed & there are many wealthy who want one, even when the wealthiest individuals on this planet drive everyday cars.